orbardugo/Hahot-Hameshulash/README.md

-# project-template
+# Her-Story

-Helping the women of Jerusalem to express their creativity and knowledge to the world.
+Helping the Women of Jerusalem to express their creativity and knowledge to the world.

 (See also:rRecommended [checklist](https://github.com/ddbeck/readme-checklist/blob/master/checklist.md) for a README)